Skip to main content

 The growing severity of natural catastrophes

 Last year was Canada’s costliest natural catastrophe year on record.
-The wildfire in Jasper, flooding in Ontario and Quebec, and the hailstorm in Calgary resulted in nearly 230,000 claims and more than $7 billion in insured losses.
-The floods across British Columbia late in the fall were expected to push that total to nearly $9 billion by year end.
+The wildfire in Jasper, flooding in Ontario and Quebec, the hailstorm in Calgary and flooding across British Columbia resulted 250,000 insurance claims and $8.5 billion in insured losses across the country.
+The increasing frequency of natural disasters is making Canada a risker place to work — and insure.

 Insurers and reinsurers continue searching for solutions to stay strong amid the increasing frequency and severity of natural disasters, for which losses are further ballooned by inflation.
 As a result, businesses located in high-risk areas may face higher premiums, limited coverage and elevated deductibles, as well as increased scrutiny in the event of a claim.